What You Should Know About Wrongful Death

 In the legal specialty of personal injury, there is something known as “wrongful death,” and this can leave you and your family emotionally and financially devastated.
 When a family member dies through tragedy or because of someone else’s negligence, you may be eligible to file a lawsuit for the surviving loved ones and dependents.
 Death is an unfortunate part of life, but deaths that are untimely and preventable should be assessed by a qualified wrongful death attorney in Atlanta.

 Under the law, wrongful death happens when a person dies due to negligence on behalf of another party, including carelessness, incompetence, or failure to act.
-Wrongful death cases can include errors like medical malpractice, construction accidents, automobile collisions, food poisoning, and many more.
+Wrongful death cases can include errors like medical malpractice, construction accidents, automobile collisions, and many more.
 A wrongful death lawsuit is filed on behalf of the deceased, and is a civil, rather than a criminal, case that is designed to help the surviving family get back on their feet and support themselves after their loss.

 Those who are typically eligible to file a wrongful death claim include the deceased’s next of kin, such as their children, parents, and spouses.
 Establishment of a legal relationship, especially when it comes to child custody, is essential to eligibility.
 In some states, relatives like grandparents, dependents, and stepparents may also file.